mxmason/mxmason.github.io/src/content/writing/dreams.md

  - post
  - prose
 date: 2024-10-25
-summary: What do you care about these?
+description: What do you care about these?
 ---

 I thought I’d already said everything I needed to say to you, but here we are.